Cozary/Nameless-Trinkets/docs/trinkets/woundbearer.md

 ## Configuration:
 - **Is Enable**: Determines whether the trinket's effect is active or not.
 - **Damage Conversion Percentage**: The percentage of how much damage is dealt to the player is stored in the trinket.

+## Notes
+- There is a limit to the maximum damage the trinket can store which is 3.4028235 × 10^38.
+A lot.